dedmen/vscode-sqf-debugger/readme.md

 - [Arma Debug Engine](https://steamcommunity.com/sharedfiles/filedetails/?id=1585582292) Arma 3 mod
 - [SQF Language](https://marketplace.visualstudio.com/items?itemName=Armitxes.sqf) Visual Studio Code extension

+## Features

+- Entire callstack
+- All variables in all scopes inspectable - `local`, `stack`, `missionNamespace`, `uiNamespace`, `profileNamespace`, `parsingNamespace`
+- Manual breakpoints
+- Source stepping - step over, out, into
+- Exceptions, `halt`, and `assert` will break into debugger automatically
+- *_Experimental_*: advanced breakpoints - conditional, logging, and hit count
+- *_Experimental_*: expression evaluation, debug console
+- *_Experimental_*: source server - if local file isn't found, it will be requested directly from Arma

 ## Instructions

 1. Install and activate the Arma Debug Engine and pre-requisite mods
+2. **Disable BattleEye**
+3. **Disable BattleEye!!**
-2. Run a mission you want to debug via the Eden editor
+4. Run a mission you want to debug via the Eden editor
-3. Open the mission script directory in VSCode
+5. Open the mission script directory in VSCode
-4. Press F5 (or run via the Debug sidebar)
+6. Press F5 (or run via the Debug sidebar)
-5. A new default launch configuration should be created automatically for you
+7. A new default launch configuration should be created automatically for you
-6. Place breakpoints in your code to debug it at those locations
+8. Place breakpoints in your code to debug it at those locations

 ## Known Issues

-- Sometimes scopes won't resolve -- restart debugging to fix
 - Breakpoints aren't validated -- if they don't match a real instruction in Arma they will just not fire
 - In some cases breakpoints won't be on the correct line (see Trouble Shooting)
+- Source server may only returns one file and stop further debugging until Arma is restarted
+- Expression evaluation may cause crashes

 ## Not Implemented

-- Watches
-- Expression evaluation (hover, debug console)
 - Threads
-- Pause
-- Source code from game

 ## Trouble Shooting